-Here are the top 5 battery killing apps:
+Here are the top 5 battery draining apps:

 The Facebook mobile app is notorious for being a resource hog, even when it’s just running in the background.
-With its location tracking and constant push notifications, it’s easy to see how this app can quickly drain your battery.
+With its location tracking and constant app notifications, it’s easy to see how this app can drain quickly your battery.

-If you’re trying to make your battery life last for as long as possible but still want to access Facebook from your phone or tablet, consider deleting the Facebook app and browsing Facebook via your phone’s internet browser instead (Safari, FireFox, Chrome, etc.).
+If you’re trying to save battery life for as long as possible but still want to access Facebook from your phone or tablet, consider deleting the Facebook app and browsing Facebook via your phone’s internet browser instead (Safari, FireFox, Chrome, etc.).
 Facebook is mobile optimized and accessing it from within the browser uses significantly less power.

-Streaming video usually puts a strain on your battery, but the YouTube app in particular seems to drain battery faster than others.
+Streaming apps usually puts a strain on your battery, but the YouTube app in particular seems to drain battery faster than other apps.
 While YouTube has acknowledged that there’s a bug for iOS11 causing the battery to drain particularly fast and causing phones to overheat, the app is still taxing on your phone even when its run in an optimal environment.